chrisragasa/javascript-isnt-weird/README.md

 - at the global level: global object (window) = 'this'
 - GLOBAL = "not inside a function"
 - when you create variables (assuming that variable is not written inside a function) and functions, these variables and functions are attached to the global object

+### b4-hoisting

+people explain hoisting as a phenomenon where functions and variables are "hoisted" to the top of the file.

+however, what's actually happening is the "creation phase" of the execution context... during this phase, the following things are created:

+- global object
+- 'this'
+- outer environment
+- memory space for variables and functions, aka "hoisting"

+Functions are placed into this memory space in it's whole entirety.
+However, with variables, hoisting is a little different.
+The engine sets all values for variables as 'undefined'.
+It's not a good idea to rely on hoisting.